kamelbelkadhii/weavebio-test/README.md

 The validate_data function is a helper function that checks if a key exists in a dictionary and returns its value if it does, or None if it doesn't.

-The code also sets up a scheduler using the apscheduler library to run the ingest_data function every hour.
+The code also sets up a scheduler using the apscheduler library to run the ingest_data function every hour in the V1 file.

 Below is the graph architecture (There are some displaying issues because of neo4j software.)
 ![graph](https://user-images.githubusercontent.com/88763295/224572254-4847fd23-052c-498a-b76a-4dbcd8e4790e.png)

-If more time was available, airflow could be used to schedule and monitor the data ingestion process.
-Airflow is an open-source platform to programmatically author, schedule and monitor workflows.
-It can be used to create complex data pipelines that can handle dependencies, retry failed tasks, and provide alerts and notifications in case of errors.

-To use Airflow, the ingest_data function could be refactored into a PythonOperator and added to a DAG (Directed Acyclic Graph).
-The DAG would define the dependencies between tasks and schedule the execution of the DAG at a specific interval.
-Airflow provides a web interface to monitor the status of the DAG and its tasks and provides a rich set of tools to handle errors, notifications, and retries.
-Another approach for the refactoring is to use two different PythonOperators: extract_data (E), transform_and_load(TL).
+I used Airfflow in the file V2, the ingest_data function is used into a PythonOperator and added to a DAG (Directed Acyclic Graph).
+The DAG defines the dependencies between tasks and schedule the execution of the DAG at a specific interval.
+Another approach for refactoring is to use two different PythonOperators: extract_data (E), transform_and_load(TL).

 To make the code really scalable, I would consider the following improvements: